Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Control of false discovery rate

 There are various criteria of interest for multiple testing methods.
 We will mostly focus on the \emph{false discovery rate (FDR)}~\cite{benjamini1995controlling}, and we repeat its definition here for the reader's convenience.
 We first define the \emph{false discovery proportion} (\FDP) as follows.
 For $n\ge 1$,

 The false discovery rate is defined as

-Our first result establishes FDR control for all monotone generalized alpha-investing procedures.
-Its proof is presented in Appendix \ref{sec:ProofFDRControl}. \begin{thm} Assume the $p$-values $(p_i)_{i\in \naturals}$ to be independent.
-Then, for any monotone generalized alpha-investing rule with $w_0+b_0\le \alpha$, we have
+Our first result establishes FDR control for all monotone generalized alpha investing procedures, where the monotonicity of a testing rule is given by Definition~\ref{def:mon}.
+Its proof is presented in Appendix~\ref{sec:ProofFDRControl}. \begin{thm} Assume the $p$-values $(p_i)_{i\in \naturals}$ to be independent.
+Then, for any monotone generalized alpha investing rule with $w_0+b_0\le \alpha$, we have

 The same holds if only the $p$-values corresponding to true nulls are mutually independent, and independent from the non-null $p$-values. \end{thm}